IPS-Eye-White

 If pressed,

-The majority of people in the western world would probably place themselves in the 'not perfect' category, but a far cry from 'sinners' or really bad people, usually defined as the serial killers, rapists and child molesters of the world.
+The majority of people in the western world would probably place themselves in the 'not perfect' category, but a far cry from 'sinners' or really bad people - usually defined as the murders, rapists and child molesters of the world.

 Others believe that even if there is a God against whom we sin He is too "loving" to actually hold our 'mistakes' against us - much less punish us for them.